 Doula is a professional trained in childbirth who provides emotional, physical, and educational support to a mother who is expecting and giving birth.
-The doula’s purpose is to help & support her to have a safe, memorable and satisfying birthing experience.
+The doula’s purpose is to hold this space for the birthing women and support her to have a safe, memorable and satisfying birthing experience.

 While they have good knowledge and awareness of the birth process, a doula does not support the mother-to-be in a medical role.
 That is the job of the midwife or doctor.
-A doula helps the mother-to-be to achieve the birth she hopes for.
-Should a birth become complicated and require medical assistance, a doula will still remain by your side and help in any way she can.
+A doula helps the mother-to-be to experience the birth she hopes for.
+Should a birth become complicated, a doula will still remain by your side and help you make the best of the situation.
 She will not make decisions for you, but she will assist you through the decision making process.
 A doula provides balanced information so the couple can make their own choices.

 Many women consider doulas to be very helpful, especially for those giving birth in a hospital.
 Due to the over-medicalisation of birth, inductions of labor have skyrocketed and numerous babies now born via c-section.
 By amping up your support team with experienced, continuous care from a doula, you're giving yourself an increased chance at a better experience.

 - Reduce the risk of a c-section by 39%

 - Increase the likelihood of a spontaneous vaginal birth by 15%.